Bristol Water: Development

 Actual amalgamations took place on 1 January 1959 with Shepton Mallet Waterworks Company, who had just celebrated their centenary on 12 December 1958, with Glastonbury Corporation on 1 April 1959, with West Gloucestershire Water Company on 1 July 1959 and with Wells RDC on 1 October 1959.
 This resulted in the company supply a population of 680,000, spread over an area of 647 sqmi.
 The water supply undertakings run by Clutton RDC and Shepton Mallet RDC were taken over on 1 April 1960, with Weston-super-Mare following on 1 October 1960.
 The population supplied increased to 802,000 over an area of 815 sqmi with the takeover of Tetbury RDC and Wells City waterworks on 1 April 1961.
 Further expansion took place on 1 April 1962, when Frome RDC was taken over, and the undertakings of Frome UDC, Street UDC and Burnham-on-Sea UDC following on 1 October.
 Bathavon Rural District was taken over on 1 April 1963, and the final major takeover was of Norton Radstock UDC on 1 April 1964, increasing the area of supply to 934 sqmi, subsequently reduced to 923 sqmi as a result of some minor changes.

 The severe winter of 1962 caused 668 burst mains across the company's supply area in 76 days.
 Water had to be carted through the streets of Bristol to try and meet demand.
 In April 1963 a reception at the Council House thanked staff, contractors, drivers and volunteers who had helped.

+The Bristol Waterworks Company (Constitution and Regulation) Order 1991 (SI 1991/2313) allowed the statutory Bristol Waterworks Company to register as The Bristol Waterworks plc in November 1991.
+One month later, the company changed its name again, this time to Bristol Water plc.

 On 5 October 2011, a subsidiary of Capstone Infrastructure Corporation acquired a 70% interest in Bristol Water from Grupo Agbar, who retained a 30% interest in the company.
 On 10 May 2012, a subsidiary of Itochu Corporation acquired a 20% indirect interest in Bristol Water.
 Today, iCON Infrastructure have agreed to acquire a 30 percent stake in Bristol Water from Suez, bringing the 10-year relationship with Agbar (now part of Suez) to a natural end, following the takeover in 2006 and the sale of a 70 percent stake in 2011.
 In 2018, Bristol Water was owned by iCON Infrastructure Partners III, L.P.
 (50 percent), iCON Infrastructure Partners III (Bristol), L.P.
 (30 percent) and Itochu Corporation (20 percent) and is a plc with company number 02662226.
 Bristol Water is one of very few water companies in the UK that has remained in private ownership since its inception.